 Anyone else feel like they just bleed money sometimes?
 Even if you have a budget and somehow stick with it, Decembers, specifically, still pack a punch to the old bank account.
 That’s why my favorite tradition after the madness of December is over is to have a No Spend Challenge in January, but No Spend Challenges or (No Spend January) are effective no matter when you do them.

 “What’s a No Spend Challenge?” you ask?
 It’s exactly what it sounds like.
 You try as best you can to not spend money unnecessarily.

-Side note for a second: Why exactly is a blog that focuses on organization discussing budgetary issues?
+Side note for a second: Why exactly is a blog that focuses on decluttering and organization discussing budgets?
 I’m not, really.
 I’m discussing limiting the items that come into your home so you can keep a better handle on the what you’ve got.
 Purchasing fewer items equals less to organize and clean.

 Why a No Spend Challenge?

 There are a lot of reasons to curb spending habits…

 - Resets spending habits—especially after spending like crazy at Christmas time

 - Stops instant gratification — makes you wait to see if you truly need something before buying it, which is a great habit!